oleddy/SureQuant_MHC/README.md

 ~~~
 pip install -r requirements.txt
 ~~~
 Using a virtual environment to install dependencies and run the code is recommended.
+Cloning the repository and installing all dependencies should take on the order of 1-2 minutes.
+All scripts should take no more than 1-2 minutes to execute on a typical personal computer.

 Code was tested with Python 3.11.3 on macOS 12.0.1